Hagerstown Suns: Washington Nationals (2007–2020)

 In 2013, Hagerstown led the SAL in the offensive categories of runs scored (692), runs batted in (608), and on base percentage (.341).
 Improving over 2012, the Suns won the SAL Northern Division, but fell to the Savannah Sand Gnats, three games to one in the league championship.
 Tony Renda was selected as the initial recipient of the Bob Boone Award, granted to the Washington Nationals' minor league player "who best demonstrates the professionalism, leadership, loyalty, passion, selflessness, durability, determination, and work ethic required to play the game the Washington Nationals way."
 In October 2013, the Suns formally applied to Minor League Baseball to relocate to Fredericksburg, Virginia, for the 2015 season.
 The Suns and their partners, New Jersey-based Diamond Nation and a Fredericksburg-area automotive company, agreed to purchase a 38-acre stadium site inside the Fredericksburg city limits.
 The facility was initially planned to be ready for the start of the 2015 season at a cost of $29 million.
 However, in November 2014 Diamond Nation announced that it was terminating its option to purchase the Suns.
 A contributing factor in this decision was the increase in estimated cost to build the facility to $53 million.

 Hagerstown began the 2014 season with a record of 31 wins and 8 losses, which was the highest winning percentage in the minor leagues.
 However, the team then went 13–18, finishing with a first-half season record of 44–26.
 The Greensboro Grasshoppers shared the 44–26 record.
 However, because Greensboro defeated Hagerstown in three out of four games during the first-half season, Greensboro was awarded the SAL Northern Division first half title.
 The second-half season proved to be a repeat of the first.
 Once again, Greensboro and Hagerstown finished in a tie for first, this time with identical 43–27 records.
 The tie breaker system worked in the Suns' favor this time, because Hagerstown won five of seven games against Greensboro in the second half.
 Shining brightest among the Suns' everyday players in 2014 was SAL Most Valuable Player Wilmer Difo.
 The middle infielder led the SAL with 176 hits, placed second with 49 stolen bases, and fourth with 90 runs batted in.
-Additionly, Difo was the recipient of the 2014 Bob Boone Award.
+Additionally, Difo was the recipient of the 2014 Bob Boone Award.
 Fellow SAL End-of-Season All-Star Rafael Bautista led the league with 69 steals.
 The pitching was also a team strength, led by Lucas Giolito who was honored as the league's top pitcher and top major league prospect.
 The Suns improved their playoff performance over 2013, but it was still not enough to claim the John Henry Moss Cup, symbolic of the SAL championship.
 The Suns lost the SAL championship series, three games to two, to the Asheville Tourists.